skedgo/TGCardViewController/README.md

 # Cards for TripGo iOS

-This is a repo for experimenting with the card-based design for TripGo V5.
+This is a repo for providing the card-based design for TripGo as well as the (upcoming) TripKitUI SDK by SkedGo.
-Ultimately this might turn into a (private) CocoaPod with the current project being broken up into a generic part that goes in the pod itself and an example project for showing how to use it and easily testing all the different cases.

 ## Specs